Antolius/deployments-and-disasters/design.md

 1. Each player is assigned a role (like a class) and is briefed on a single aspect of the project that will be hit with an incident.
 For example, roles can be frontend dev, API dev, backend dev, SRE, team lead, etc. Each role will have unique insight into the system, but nobody will know everything (`Coop`, `Improve`).
 1. The incident starts, and along with it the clock that counts how long it takes the team to resolve it.
 This segment lasts until successful resolution, and is split into turns.
 Each turn adds 5 min to the clock.
 Players can actually discuss their actions for longer than that, turn length is fixed to make the game simpler and more clear to players (`Scale`, `Coop`).
 1. After the incident is resolved, players plan for future improvements to the system that will prevent this kind of thing repeating.
-They discuss the session with DM and fill out the poll, so that we can keep on improving the game (`Scale`, `Improve`).
+They discuss the session with disaster master and fill out the poll, so that we can keep on improving the game (`Scale`, `Improve`).

 ## Player roles